UK records another 37,578 coronavirus cases | english.lokmat.com

 A final decision, signed off by the chief medical officers of Britain's all four nations, is expected next week, according to the Department of Health and Social Care (DHSC).

-"COVID-19 cases are likely to increase once schools reopen - in the absence of any COVID-19 restrictions, as children are still unvaccinated and schools are high density, high contact environments, with relatively poor ventilation and long contact duration episodes," said Dr Julian Tang, honorary associate professor at the University of Leicester.
+"COVID-19 cases are likely to increase once schools reopen in the absence of any COVID-19 restrictions, as children are still unvaccinated and schools are high density, high contact environments, with relatively poor ventilation and long contact duration episodes," said Julian Tang, honorary associate professor at University of Leicester.

-More than 88 per cent of people aged 16 and over in Britain have had their first dose of vaccine and nearly 80 per cent have received both doses, the latest figures showed.
+More than 88 per cent of people aged 16 and over in Britain have had their first vaccine dose and nearly 80 percent have received both, the latest figures showed.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app